-We will meet you in Bozeman after lunch, either at the airport or at the Lark Hotel.
-We'll immediately undertake the 75 minute drive to Gardiner, the small town serving as the northern gateway to Yellowstone, where we'll check into our hotel, deposit our luggage, and do a short introduction to the tour.
+We will meet you in Bozeman after lunch, either at the airport or at the LARK Hotel.
+We'll immediately undertake the 75-minute drive to Gardiner, the small town serving as the northern gateway to Yellowstone, where we'll check into our hotel, deposit our luggage, and do a short introduction to the tour.
 We'll then head into the park to visit the Mammoth Hot Springs area.
-But before we visit the hot springs, we'll take a hike up Bunsen Peak or on the more moderate Beaver Ponds Trail.
+But before we get to the hot springs, we'll take a hike up Bunsen Peak or on the more moderate Beaver Ponds Trail.
 As the crowds wane along with the day, we'll spend an hour wandering the boardwalks around Mammoth Hot Springs, admiring the beautiful colors and bubbling mud pots.
-We'll then return to Gardiner for a Montana-style meal in nearby restaurant.
+We'll then return to Gardiner for a Montana-style meal in a nearby restaurant.

 NIGHTS 1 - 3 >> YELLOWSTONE PARK

 Please note for private vacations, your lodging will be determined by your tour dates and when you reserve.
 Availability is tight during the summer; the more advance time you give us, the more availability there will be.
 If possible and you prefer, we will spend all three nights in Yellowstone, at one or more of the lodges.
 Please note the lodges are rustic and not inexpensive but they offer the benefit of overnighting in the park.
 Another option is to stay in a nearby gateway town such as Gardiner or West Yellowstone, which have more varied lodging choices, often with more availability and lower prices.Book This Vacation